wgao688/Human-cardiac-multiome-analysis/README.md

 ## An integrative single-nucleus multiomic atlas of the human heart identifies gene regulatory network dynamics across cardiac development, aging, and disease

-This repository contains the scripts used for the analysis of the human cardiac snRNA-seq, snATAC-seq, and spatial transcriptomic datasets in the manuscript titled "An integrative multiomic atlas of the human heart identifies gene regulatory network changes across cardiac development, aging, and disease").
+This repository contains the scripts used for the analysis of the human cardiac snRNA-seq, snATAC-seq, and spatial transcriptomic datasets in the manuscript titled "An integrative single-nucleus multiomic atlas of the human heart identifies gene regulatory network dynamics across cardiac development, aging, and disease").
 For any questions regarding these scripts, please reach out to william.gao@pennmedicine.upenn.edu.

 This repository includes several subdirectories.
 For each subdirectory, there is a `README.md` file describing the contents of the directory, and the order of the commands used to generate the paper figures.
 Some of the scripts are run in the command line; others are interactive Jupyter notebooks.